-But with the Royal Wedding of Prince Harry and Ms. Meghan Markle upon us, I though a High Tea London experience was just what the Doctor ordered.
+But with various Royal Weddings that have taken place, I though a High Tea London experience was just what the Doctor ordered.
 After all, High Tea sounds a very Royal concept.

 So whilst in London, whether for the Royal Wedding or just to sightsee Buckingham Palace, be sure to fit in a High Tea Experience (let me assure you – it does not involve a cup of Tetley or PG Tips and egg mayonnaise sandwiches).

 Prêt-à-Portea is the legendary High Tea experience offered at The Berkeley Hotel in Knightsbridge, London (not far from Harrods).
 Their Afternoon Tea experience is called Prêt-à-Portea as it has a very fashion world theme and twist to it.
 Served in their Collins Room, one is advised that whilst there is no strict dress code, do not turn up with baseball cap, sportswear or shorts.
 Just use your common sense and dress in a smart/elegant manner as befitting gracing a 5 star establishment.

 High Tea with a fashionista twist?
 Let’s explore that further…I’m intrigued, hence why I was so excited about my Berkeley Hotel experience.